 Compliance with Performance Requirements

-State how the proposal meets the performance requirements in the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL), the Procurement Plan, and/or the Code.
+State how the proposal meets the performance requirements in the Procurement Plan, the Code, and the acceptance criteria in the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL).
 If the requirements are met in an equivalent nature, describe this here.
 Is the scheme intended to offer FIR, SIR or both?